erikbuild/klippyNFC/README.md

 - iPhone compatibility limited (47-byte max, unreliable)
 - Type 4 tag protocol simplified (may not work with all readers)
 - Requires external power for PN532
-- SPI only (I2C/UART not supported in this version)

 ## Future Enhancements